CirroBuild/FrostiDocs/docs/get-started/provision.md

 2. This will automatically trigger a workflow that tries to automatically provision your ppe architecture.
 [Note: This will fail because github is missing your credentials to connect to azure]

-3. Run `az ad sp create-for-rbac --name "FrostiApp" --role contributor --scopes /subscriptions/{sub_id} --sdk-auth` on the terminal.
+3. Run `az ad sp create-for-rbac --name "FrostiApp" --role contributor --sdk-auth --scopes /subscriptions/{sub_id}` on the terminal.
 Copy the response, including the brackets [{}].

 4. Go to Settings tab in your Github project.
 On the left sidebar, go to "Secrets and variables".
 Click New repository secret.